OpenFeis/openfeis-server/README.md

    - Enter their date of birth — the system automatically calculates their **competition age** (age as of January 1st)
    - Select their category (Girl/Boy)
    - Select their current level (First Feis, Beginner 1, Beginner 2, Novice, Prizewinner, Prelim Champ, Open Champ)
-5. **Select Competitions:**
+5. **Select Competitions (Enhanced Dance-by-Dance Grid):** 🆕
+   - **Solo Dances:** See all 7 standard dances (Reel, Light Jig, Slip Jig, Single Jig, Treble Jig, Hornpipe, Traditional Set) in a grid
-   - The system only shows competitions your dancer is **eligible** for
+   - **Per-Dance Levels:** Each dance has a dropdown — adjust levels individually if your dancer is at different levels for different dances
-   - Competitions are grouped by dance type (Reel, Light Jig, etc.)
-   - Click to select/deselect
+   - **Toggle Selection:** Click the checkbox next to each dance to add/remove it from your cart
+   - **Figure Dances:** Team dances (2-hand through 8-hand) are shown by age group only — no level selection needed
+   - **Championships:** If eligible, register for Preliminary or Open Championship with one click
 6. **Review Cart:**
    - See itemized fee breakdown
    - **Family Cap** automatically applies if you exceed $150